mlibrary/design-system-docs/src/pages/content-pages/grammar-and-style.md

 Spell out an entity's full name on first reference.

+{% callout "block" %}
-> **The Janice Bluestein Longone Culinary Archive** offers a unique history of food and drink in the United States, from production to consumption.
+ **The Janice Bluestein Longone Culinary Archive** offers a unique history of food and drink in the United States, from production to consumption.
+ {% endcallout %}

 On subsequent references, you can use a generic term.

+{% callout "block" %}
-> The **archive** also includes materials that shed light on domestic and commercial life.
+The **archive** also includes materials that shed light on domestic and commercial life.
+{% endcallout %}

 Read about findings showing that [acronyms are mentally taxing](https://www.psychologicalscience.org/observer/alienating-the-audience-how-abbreviations-hamper-scientific-communication).